Barnacle (slang): Use

-The normal development cycle for electronic hardware contains two main phases.
-The first phase is the development and prototype phase in which the hardware is first designed (and often simulated using a computer program such as PSpice) and the design manufactured in low quantity as prototypes for testing.
-The second phase is the updating of design documents based on the testing experience and the beginning of general manufacturing of the product.
+Normal hardware development cycle contains two main phases.
+First is the development and prototype phase, in which engineers fist design and prototype the hardware (and often simulated it with a computer program such as PSpice).
+They typically manufactured the device in low quantity for testing.
+In the second phase, they update design documents based on testing and begin general manufacturing.

-During the testing phase, problems are usually found as the design and simulation tools can not duplicate some types of environmental as well as electrical circumstances in which the product may be used.
-During the testing phases, barnacles are often used to patch (computing) or correct the hardware so that testing can continue in the face of defects (failures or faults) found.
-The goals of adding barnacles at this phase are to reduce development costs by using the prototype hardware for as long as it can be used, to test hardware changes before the design documentation is updated, and to reduce development time by not requiring a new version of the prototype hardware to be manufactured.
+The testing phases usually reveal problems not found by the design process and simulation tools, which can't duplicate some environmental and electrical circumstances.
+During testing, engineers often use barnacles to patch (computing) or correct the hardware so they can continue testing in the face of defects (failures or faults).
+Ading barnacles at this phase reduces development costs by testing prototype hardware for as long as possible, before updating the design documentation or making a new version of the prototype.

-During general manufacturing of the product, the product may sometimes be used in circumstances which the specifications indicate would be acceptable however when the product is actually used in those circumstances, a problem is encountered.
-Engineering will typically perform a root cause analysis in order to determine the root cause of the problem.
-In some cases, manufacturing changes may need to be made such as trace contaminants being introduced during some phase of manufacturing.
-In other cases, the problem has to do with the design of the product and a change has to be made in the product design.
+During general manufacturing, the product may sometimes be used in circumstances that the specifications intended—but that reveal problems when they test the product in those circumstances.
+Engineering typically performs a root cause analysis to find the root cause of the problem.
+In some cases they must make manufacturing changes, such introducing trace contaminants during some phase of testing.
+In other cases, the problem in the design itself and requires a deeper change.

-When a product design change is required, often and when possible, a barnacle is designed so that existing products can be modified with the design change using the barnacle.
-By using a barnacle, the idea is that existing products do not need to be scrapped and replaced so in this case the use of a barnacle is an economic decision.
-The barnacle work may be done in the field using portable tools and components or it may require a product recall with the barnacle work being done on the manufacturing floor.
+When possible, engineers design a barnacle so it can be applied to existing products.
+When possible, that spares the need to scrap and replace existing units do not need to be scrapped and replaced so in this case the use of a barnacle is an economic decision.
+The barnacle may be field installed or may require a product recall.